CafeVariomeUoL/cv3-docs/Writerside/topics/deploying-frontend.md

 ## Compiling the frontend

-> The instruction here suits all three parts of the frontend.
-The only difference is the configuration file, which needs to be changed to match the sub-paths of the application.
-The configuration file is explained in the following sections.
+> The instructions in this section apply to all three frontend applications.
+The only difference lies in the configuration file, which must be adjusted to reflect each application's specific sub-path.
+Details on configuring these files are provided in the following sections.

 The flutter application is designed to work on web and desktop environment, including Windows, Linux and macOS.
 Before compiling, several configurations need to be changed: